Weeks-UNC/StructureAnalysis/README.md

 This script requires the python 2 modules matplotlib, numpy, and Biopython.

 ### Required Inputs
+**Input** - Varna or xRNA file containing a secondary structure.
+To obtain these files use the programs[VARNA](http://varna.lri.fr/) or [xRNA](http://rna.ucsc.edu/rnacenter/xrna/).
+Make sure to save your structure in the .varna or .xrna format.
+If the input is an xRNA file you must use the -x option.
+**Output** - Filename for output file.
+Should end in .svg.

 ### Execution Instructions
+`python AnnotateSecondaryStructure.py inputStructure.VARNA outputFileName.svg`

 ### Optional Inputs
+`-x,--xrna` - Use this flag if the input file is in the xRNA format.
+`--ct SecondaryStructure.ct` - Colors structure by its agreement with provided reference structure.
+Base pairs present in both structures are colored green.
+Those present in only the CT file are colored red and those only in the varna are colored purple.
+`-e,--enzyme`
+`-d,--diff` - Changes chemical probing type to differential, coloring cutoffs +=0.3.
+`-c,--colors ColorFile` - Colors circle behind nucleotide letter according to numbers in input file.
+0 for white, 1 for red, 2 for grey, 3 for blue, 4 for orange, 5 for purple, 6 for black.
+Color file should be a text file with a number for each nucleotide on its own line.
+The number in line 1 colors nt 1, line 2 nt 2 and so on.
+`-l,--lines "ContactFile.txt LowCutoff HighCutoff"` - Draws lines between nucleotides specified in contact file.
+Contacts with rates above the low cutoff value are colored orange, values above the high cutoff are colored red.
+Contacts with rates below the low cutoff are not plotted.
+See *File Description* section at bottom of readme for in depth description of contact file format.
+`-p,--percentileLines "DeletionFile.txt Percentile"` - Draws lines between nucleotide pairs specified in deletion file.
+Only draws lines for deletions with rates above given percentile.
+Multiple percentiles, up to 5, may be entered in ascending order.
+The order of line coloring, corresponding to percentiles entered, is cyan, read, orange, green, blue.
+See *File Description* section at bottom of readme for in depth description of deletion file format.
+`-r,--rawCountLines "DeletionFile.txt CountX"`- Similar to --percentLines but limits to the top X most frequent deletions.
+Up to 5 cutoffs may be entered, in ascending order.
+`-cl,--categoryLines "DeletionFile.txt Percentile"` - Similar to --percentileLines except the deletion file should have a fifth column where every column is assigned a category number, 0-2.
+Deletions in category 0 are colored green, 1 are violet and 2 are orange.
+Unlike --percentileLines, only one percentile may be entered.
+`--distanceLines "DeletionFile.txt 3DStructure.pdb Percentile` - Similar to --percentileLines except lines are colored by their 3D distance, as determined from the input pdb file.
+Lines with distances less than 10 angstroms are colored pure green, longer than 50 are pure blue.
+Distances between 10 and 50 are colored on a proportional gradient from green to blue.
+If one or both nts in a pair are missing from the pdb, the line is colored grey.
+Unlike --percentileLines, only one percentile may be entered.
+`--centralPoint` - Use with --distanceLines.
+Calculates 3D distances between nucleotide pairs by the central point of the nucleobase rather than the default 2' hydroxyl group.
+`-s,--shape reactivityData.shape` - Colors nucleotides by shape reactivity.
+Reactivites above 0.8 are colored red, above 0.4 are colored orange, below -0.4 are colored black and -999 values are colored grey.
+`--dms DMSReactivityData.shape` - Similar to the --shape option.
+Sets color limits to 0.2 and 0.4
+`-o,--offset OffsetNum` - Adds the input offset number to nucleotide numbering.
+Eg. if the offset number is 9, nucleotide 1 would be labeled as 10.
+`--offsetStart StartNum ` - Only add the offset to the start number nucleotide and beyond.
+Allows a gap to be introduced to nucleotide numbering.
+Use with --offset option.
+`-n,--nonCanonicalPairs pairsFile.txt` - Plots a circle between noncanonical base pairs.
+Input is a 2 column text file where each line contains the nucleotide numbers of a noncanonical base pair.
+If the provided varna or xrna input already displays these nucleotides as paired, the circle is overlaid on to the base pairing line.
+`--switch` - reverse the pairing coloring scheme used by --ct.
+`-f,--ntFontSize FontSizeNum` - Sets the font size for all nucleotides.
+The default font size is 16.
+`--hideNtNums` - Don't display nucleotide numbering.

 ### Output Description
+The script will generate a visualization of the secondary structure, with annotations, in the SVG format.
+SVG files can be open with dedicated SVG viewers like Gapplin or Adobe SVG viewer.
+Most viewers will allow the user to export svg files in png or pdf formats.
+SVG files can be edited with Adobe Illustrator.

 # contactDistanceHistogram.py